shengjiex98/microbit-docs/setup-sdk.md

 ## Run an example

-Open a terminal window and navigate to `[your_project_dir]/blessed-lab/examples/microbit_leds`.
-Then build the project.
+Open a terminal window and navigate to `[your_project_dir]/microbit_lab/exercises/lab4_and_lab5`.
+Then build the project by running `make`:

 ```
-$ cd blessed-lab/examples/radio-broadcaster
+$ cd microbit_lab/exercises/lab4_and_lab5
 $ make
 ```

-There should now be a `timing-example.hex` file in the `build` subfolder.
-You can manually copy it to the micro:bit drive, or use the OpenOCD interface:
+There should now be a `lab4.hex` file in the `build` subfolder.
+You can manually copy it to the microbit drive, or use the OpenOCD interface:

 ```
 $ chmod +x flash_openocd.sh